 Destination BC is like the marketing department for all tourism regions in the province.
 Its key mandate is to promote British Columbia as a tourist destination for markets both domestically and abroad.
 They asked me to create this little thingy, an electronic invitation addressed to travel writers to attend their pop-up themed event.

 Karacters/DDB asked me to illustrate these feature editorial-style illustrations and section intro pages for their beautiful annual report for the BC Egg Marketing Board.
+Winner in the 2013 Communication Arts Design Annual (Annual Reports category).

 The Desktop Wallpaper Project is a weekly column of the LA-based blog, The Fox is Black.
 Founder Bobby Solomon invited me to contribute.
 I decided to theme my submission on Anti-Bullying Day, on which participants wear pink shirts.